telerik/kendo-react-layout/docs/tabstrip/index.md

 **Disabling**

-The Tabstrip provides the option for specific tabs to be inactive so that the user is not able to select them.
-Disable tabs by adding the [`disabled`]({% slug api_tabstrip_kendouiforreact %}#disabled) attribute to the configuration.
+The Tabstrip enables you to deactivate specific tabs, so that the user is not able to select them.
+To disable tabs, add the [`disabled`]({% slug api_tabstrip_kendouiforreact %}#disabled) attribute to the configuration.

 ```html-preview
     <div id="app"></div>